 American Botanicals specializes in the manufacturing and production of wholesale herbs, spices, and botanicals.
 With the increased use of herbs, botanicals, and spices, in homes and businesses, it is more important than ever to ensure we are foraging ethically and sustainably.
 Wildcrafting has quickly become a popular way of naturally gathering bulk organic and wildcrafted herbs and spices for wholesale spice distributors.
 However, wildcrafting requires a good amount of knowledge and understanding to do so responsibly.

 At American Botanicals, we pride ourselves on our ethical and respectful wildcrafting process to produce high-quality bulk ingredients.
 Check out our production process below and learn more about our sensible wildcrafting procedures.

 Our Harvesting Facility

-American Botanicals resides on 33,000 acres of leased land in Eolia, MO the heart of medicinal botanical territory.
+American Botanicals has 33,000 acres of leased land in the Appalachians.
 Having this uninterrupted acreage allows for the harvest of botanicals through completely sustainable methods.

 Being in this area certainly has its benefits.
 We can dry all material at the same location for roots, barks, and herbs which eliminates the need to send it off to another location which requires additional resources for transportation and the drying process itself.
 Not only do we practice critical conservation methods, but we also prioritize community support in local areas by creating job opportunities and generating more revenue locally.